 In the past, cable-operated, caliper rim brakes were the only type used on road bikes.
 But recent years have seen road bike braking options expand to take in direct-mount rim calipers, hydraulic rim calipers, cable-operated disc brakes and hydraulic disc brakes.

 DIscs provide superior braking in wet conditions for only a marginal weight penalty, and are fast winning fans.

 Which type of brake is best for you is dependent on a number of factors.
 To learn more about road disc brakes, check out our explainer.

-As of March 2018, Shimano has rim caliper brakes, hydraulic disc brakes and mechanical disc brakes available for road cyclists, at various groupset levels.
-It speaks volumes that the company's latest race-focussed Dura-Ace groupset gets hydraulic disc brakes, as does the new Ultegra R8000 — Shimano clearly sees these as the future.
+As of March 2011, Shimano has rim caliper brakes, hydraulic disc brakes and mechanical disc brakes available for road cyclists, at various groupset levels.
+It speaks volumes that the company's latest race-focussed Dura-Ace groupset gets hydraulic disc brakes, as do Ultegra R8000 and 105 R7000 — Shimano clearly sees these as the future.

 SRAM currently has both mechanical and hydraulic rim brakes, plus hydraulic and mechanical disc brakes.
 Some models are offered via its sister brand Avid.

 Campagnolo has been late to the party, but the brand now offers disc versions of its Potenza, Chorus, Record and Super Record groupsets.

 Road bike derailleurs explained

 The derailleurs are the mechanisms — sometimes mech for short — that move the chain from one gear to the next.
 The front derailleur does the job for the front chainrings, while the rear derailleur does it for the cassette; both are controlled by the shifters.